gajos112/Max-Parser/README.md

 ![alt text](https://github.com/gajos112/Max-Parser/blob/main/Images/4.PNG?raw=true)

-Then I took that number and used Eric Zimmeman's tool https://f001.backblazeb2.com/file/EricZimmermanTools/MFTECmd.zip with extra argument "--de" to "dump full details for entry/sequence #".
+Then I took that number and used Eric Zimmerman's tool https://f001.backblazeb2.com/file/EricZimmermanTools/MFTECmd.zip with extra argument "--de" to "dump full details for entry/sequence #".
 Doing that I found "Resident Data" for that entry.

 ![alt text](https://github.com/gajos112/Max-Parser/blob/main/Images/5.PNG?raw=true)

 After that I had to take that data and put to the text box called "Bytes to parse" and click "File" -> "Parse the input".

-In result I got the same inforamtion, which I got parsing the file.
+In result I got the same information, which I got parsing the file.

 ![alt text](https://github.com/gajos112/Max-Parser/blob/main/Images/6.png?raw=true)